tbreuss/yii2-inertia/README.md

 ## CSRF protection

+Axios is the HTTP library that Inertia uses under the hood.
 Yii's CSRF protection is not optimized for Axios.
-Axios is the HTTP library that Inertia uses under the hood.

-The easiest way to implement CSRF protection is using the customized Request component.
+The easiest way to implement CSRF protection is using the customized `tebe\inertia\web\Request` component.
 Simply edit `config/web.php` file:

  ```php